-Many people saw payday loans as a quick and easy way to get cash for unexpected expenses.
-The trouble was payday loans often caused more problems than they solved.
+Many people saw this type of loan as a quick and easy way to get cash for unexpected expenses.
+The trouble was, this type of high-cost short-term credit often caused more money problems than they solved.

 Clients contacting us for help with multiple payday loan debts were common.
 There were inadequate credit checks and affordability checks.
 Payday loans were being rolled over.
-Eye-watering rates of interest were charged (often well over 1,000% APR), then there were often hefty fees and charges on top.
+Eye-watering interest rates were charged (often well over 1,000% APR), then there were often hefty fees and charges increasing the total repayment amount.
 People were taking out new payday loans to pay off existing payday loans.

 Something had to be done.

-In 2015, new rules were introduced by the FCA in an attempt to make the payday loan market fairer for borrowers.
+In 2015, new rules were introduced by the Financial Conduct Authority (FCA) in an attempt to make the payday loan market fairer for borrowers by offering more responsible lending.
 Payday loan companies were told to improve their affordability checks, to make sure the people they were lending to would be able to pay their loan back.
-Loan repayment details and costs needed to be made clearer.
+Loan repayment details, costs, terms and conditions needed to be made clearer.
 And finally, a cap on fees and rollovers was introduced.